 “The British weather lived up to its reputation and they endured heavy rain for the trek.
-However, despite these punishing conditions, they dug deep to complete the challenge and we’re enormously proud of what they all achieved.”
+Despite the punishing conditions, they dug deep to complete the challenge.
+We’re enormously proud of what they all achieved.”

-Habitat for Humanity’s focus is on shelter and the charity recognises that home is the cornerstone of hope for those living in poverty.
-Working with established partners in more than 70 countries across the world, the charity offers simple, sustainable solutions to help lift some of the poorest and most vulnerable people in the world out of poverty housing.
-The average ‘Habitat Home’ costs around £3,000 to build and provides families with a house which is wind and water tight, light, and airy.
+Habitat for Humanity’s focus is on shelter.
+The charity recognises that home is the cornerstone of hope for those living in poverty.
+Working with established partners in more than 70 countries across the world, the charity offers simple, sustainable solutions.
+Solutions to help lift some of the poorest and most vulnerable people in the world out of poverty housing.
+The average ‘Habitat Home’ costs around £3,000 to build.
+They provide families with a house which is wind and water tight, light, and airy.

 Miller Homes supported Habitat for Humanity’s Hope Builders Campaign throughout 2016, raising more than £228,000 and sponsoring a team of volunteers to travel to Malawi to help build four ‘Habitat Homes’ for families in the local community.

-Chris added: “I was lucky enough to join the Miller Homes team which travelled to Malawi last year and witness first hand the fantastic work Habitat for Humanity does to help people across the world living in poverty housing.
-By providing funds and also putting our fundraising into action we have been able to give hope and make a real difference to the lives of many families.”
+Chris added: “I was lucky enough to join the Miller Homes team which travelled to Malawi last year.
+We witnessed first hand the fantastic work Habitat for Humanity does.
+They help people across the world living in poverty housing.
+By providing funds and putting our fundraising into action we have given hope and made a real difference to the lives of many.”

-Meryl Davies, CEO of Habitat for Humanity, echoed his comments, adding that the charity had been overwhelmed by the contribution Miller Homes staff had made over the past year.
+Meryl Davies, CEO of Habitat for Humanity, echoed his comments.
+She added that the charity had been overwhelmed by the contribution Miller Homes staff had made over the past year.